Pickles in Japan, Tuskemono

 The origin story is also a feature.
 The inventor was a MONK of a Japanese temple.
 He is Mr. Takuan (1573 – 1645).
 Indeed, the pickle’s name was from himself.

 How do they make it?
 First, they (makers) cut the leaf part of the radishes.
-Then, hang them under the sun for two weeks.
+Then, hang them outside for two weeks.

 It is one of the most unique Japanese pickles, Takuan.